 Chipseal is a protective wearing surface that is placed on a street to prolong its service life.
 In some instances, this process is performed on pavement that is relatively new to act as a protective coating.
-In such cases, this process will add 5 to 7 years to the life of a street and will provide a safe, skid-resistant surface.
+In such cases, this process will add years to the life of a street and will provide a safe, skid-resistant surface.

 - Before chipseal/fogging activities begin, street sweepers will sweep the area thoroughly - starting as early as 3:00 a.m.

 - NO PARKING is allowed on the street while workers are laying chips or fogging.

 - Notice will be given, so please make alternate parking arrangements.

 - Lane striping is done by the Transportation Engineering Department.

 Dates are tentative, weather and equipment delays can occur.

 For more information about the Chipseal process, please send us an email